-WHAT IS A ‘PROGRESS REVIEW’
+WHAT IS COMPLETION TRAINING AND ‘PROGRESS

 You may already have started to learn to fly in the UK or abroad,